obriencj/koji-smoky-dingo/docs/commands/list-build-archives.rst

                        then only RPMs signed with one of those keys are shown.

-Print paths for archives and RPMs attached to a build
+Print paths for archives and RPMs attached to a build.

+Allows optional filtering based on the build type, archive type, architecture, and available signatures.

+The paths are based on the koji client configuration for the profile in use, and so will start with the ``topdir`` value.
+If ``--urls`` is specified, then the ``topurl`` value is used instead.

 References